 1. Lake Baikal, Russia

 Best nearby town: Irkutsk

 Bottom Line: Lake Baikal

 Not content with being the world's deepest lake, Lake Baikal is also the oldest lake in the world and the largest freshwater lake by volume.
-This collection of superlatives have earned it UNESCO World Heritage site status and put it on many traveler's bucket list.
+This collection of superlatives has earned it UNESCO World Heritage site status and put it on many travelers' bucket lists.

 But don't make the mistake of thinking visiting will be easy peasy.
 The lake is located in Siberia, which means you'll have to put in some work and planning to see it.
 Don't be discouraged though.
 Its status has meant that tourism infrastructure exists on its shores.

 The lake is home to Buryat tribes, which sometimes allow foreigners to come and share their lives as sheep, camel, goat and horse herders.
 If you're able to find a tour that allows for this experience, we highly recommend it.